jkonecny12/MC-mods-installer/README.md

 # MC-mods-installer
-Installer for mods to our Minecraft server
+Installer and updater for mods to our Minecraft server.

+I will try to create univerzal updater in future versions.

 *install.py* - start this with Python 3 to start the installation.